Yeztugo® (lenacapavir)

 161 (15)

-Primary and secondary efficacy analyses results1
+Primary and secondary endpoint analyses1

-A total of 55 incident HIV cases occurred in the randomized cohort; no participants in the LEN group acquired HIV (1939 PY; incidence rate: 0 per 100 PY; 95% CI: 0–0.91); 39 HIV cases occurred in the FTC/TAF group (1932 PY; incidence rate: 2.02 per 100 PY; 95% CI: 1.44–2.76); and 16 occurred in the FTC/TDF group (949 PY; incidence rate: 1.69 per 100 PY; 95% CI: 0.96–2.74).
-The bHIV in the screened population was 2.41 per 100 PY (Figure 2).
+A total of 55 incident HIV cases occurred in the randomized cohort; no participants in the LEN group acquired HIV (1939 PY; incidence rate, 0 per 100 PY; 95% CI: 0–0.19), 39 HIV cases occurred in the FTC/TAF group (1932 PY; incidence rate, 2.02 per 100 PY; 95% CI: 1.44–2.76), and 16 occurred in the FTC/TDF group (949 PY; incidence rate, 1.69 per 100 PY; 95% CI: 0.96–2.74).
+The bHIV in the screened population was 2.41 per 100 PY (Figure 2).1

-LEN significantly reduced the incidence rate of HIV by 100% compared with both the background incidence rate (IRR, 0; 95% CI: 0–0.04; P<0.001) and the rate with FTC/TDF (IRR, 0; 95% CI: 0–0.1; P<0.001).
-The incidence rate of HIV in the FTC/TAF group did not significantly differ from the background HIV incidence rate (IRR, 0.84; 95% CI: 0.55–1.28; P=0.21), and there was no evidence of difference in the incidence of HIV with FTC/TDF (IRR, 1.2; 95% CI: 0.67–2.14).
+LEN significantly reduced the incidence rate of HIV by 100% compared with both the bHIV incidence rate (IRR, 0; 95% CI: 0–0.04; P<0.001) and the rate with FTC/TDF (IRR, 0; 95% CI: 0–0.1; P<0.0001).
+1,2 The incidence rate of HIV in the FTC/TAF group did not significantly differ from the bHIV incidence rate (IRR, 0.84; 95% CI: 0.55–1.28; P=0.21), and there was no evidence of difference in the incidence of HIV with FTC/TDF (IRR, 1.2; 95% CI: 0.67–2.14).1

 Figure 2

 .
-PURPOSE 1: Incidence of HIV1
+PURPOSE 1 Primary Analysis: Incidence of HIV1

-Figure 3.
-PURPOSE 1: Primary and Secondary Analyses1
+.
+PURPOSE 1: Primary and Secondary Analyses1,2

-Adherence results
+Adherence results at primary analysis1

 Adherence to LEN was defined as on-time injections (within 28 weeks after the last injection).
 Most participants received their injections (LEN and placebo LEN) on time at Weeks 26 (91.5%; 4545/4967) and 52 (92.8%; 2025/2181), and adherence to injections was similar across the groups.

-Adherence to FTC/TAF and FTC/TDF was evaluated at study visits using dried blood spot analysis of TDF levels in 10% of participants, who were randomly preselected from each group.
+Adherence to FTC/TAF and FTC/TDF was evaluated at study visits using DBS analysis of TDF levels in 10% of participants, who were randomly preselected from each group.
 Adherence in the 10% sample of participants in the FTC/TAF and FTC/TDF groups was low and decreased over time.
 At Week 8, in the FTC/TAF and FTC/TDF groups, adherence was low (<2 doses/week) in 34% and 50% of participants, respectively; at Week 52, adherence was low in 84% and 93%.
 Among participants who acquired HIV and had data available, 34/37 participants in the FTC/TAF group and 13/14 participants in the FTC/TDF group had low or undetectable levels of TDF.
 In a matched casecontrol analysis to assess the association between adherence and efficacy in the FTC/TAF group, participants with medium (2 or 3 doses/week) or high (≥4 doses/week) adherence had lower odds of acquiring HIV than those with low adherence (odds ratio, 0.11; 95% CI: 0.01–0.49).

 Persistence to LEN was defined as on-time injections (within 28 weeks after the last injection) at Week 26 and Week 52.
-Persistence was evaluated in 10% of participants, who were randomly preselected from each group and limited to those who had ≥1 year of study follow up at time of interim analysis.
+Persistence was evaluated in 10% of participants, who were randomly preselected from each group and limited to those who had ≥1 year of study followup at time of interim analysis.
 Most participants demonstrated high persistence to LEN and placebo LEN, with 79.5% on LEN (n=112), 81.8% on FTC/TAF with placebo LEN (n=99), and 75.9% on FTC/TDF with placebo LEN (n=54) with on-time injections at Week 26 and Week 52.

 Persistence to daily oral FTC/TAF or FTC/TDF was assessed by TFV-DP concentration in DBS at Weeks 13, 26, 39, and 52.
 Compared with LEN injections, persistence to daily oral FTC/TAF or FTC/TDF was significantly lower, with 5.2% of participants (n=153) having DBS TFV-DP concentrations consistent with ≥4 doses/week through Week 52 (P<0.0001).

-Safety results1
+Safety

-LEN, FTC/TAF, and FTC/TDF were generally well tolerated, with fewer gastrointestinal AEs in the LEN group than either the FTC/TAF or FTC/TDF groups (Table 2).
+LEN, FTC/TAF, and FTC/TDF were generally well tolerated, with fewer gastrointestinal AEs in the LEN group than in either the FTC/TAF or FTC/TDF groups (Table 2).
 LEN ISRs were relatively common, and most were Grade 1 or 2.
 Six deaths occurred, all in the FTC/TAF group; none of these were considered by the investigator to be related to study drug.1

 AE, n (%)